vinuesa/get_phylomarkers/INSTALL.md

 1. The required binaries are provided as part of the distribution.
 The main script will determine the location of the statically compiled versions packaged in the distribution under bin/linux or bin/macosx-intel directories, as required for the local environment.
 The corresponding \$bindir is prepended to \$PATH and exported only for the duration of the run of the script to avoid polluting the user's ENVIRONMENT.
 This also ensures that the pipeline always gets access to tested versions of the binaries.
 Older, pre-installed versions available on the system may not work properly.

 2. The required second-party binaries required by GET_PHYLOMARKERS are all freely available for download from the links provided below.
-However, the *run_get_phylomarkers_pipeline.sh* script will call the binaries provided with the distribution, which avoids problems with old versions that may be installed on the user's system.
+However, the *run_get_phylomarkers_pipeline.sh* script will call the binaries provided with the distribution in the bin/$OSTYPE/ directory, which avoids problems with old versions that may be installed on the user's system.
+If you

 * [clustal omega](http://www.clustal.org/omega/).
 Multiple sequence alignment software.
 [Sievers et al. 2011](http://msb.embopress.org/content/7/1/539.long).
 On Ubuntu try: 'sudo apt-get install clustalo'
 * [parallel](https://www.gnu.org/software/parallel/).
 Executes processes in parallel on multicore machines.
 On Ubuntu try: 'sudo apt-get install parallel'